MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 **Choose projects and filter data**

-a. _Site projects_
+1. _Site projects_

    You can choose for the connection to index either the entire Jira site or specific projects only.

    * If you choose to index the entire Jira site, Jira issues in all projects in the site are indexed.
 New projects and issues are indexed during the next crawl after they're created.

    * If you choose individual projects, only Jira issues in the selected projects are indexed.

    > [!NOTE]
    > When you grant the _Browse projects_ permission to a Jira projects, it is listed in the project selection and can be crawled.
 If a project is missing, check the permissions for your account.

-b. _Filter data_
+1. _Filter data_

    You may further choose to filter the Jira issues that are indexed in two ways.

    * Specify the **issue modified time period**.
 This option will only index the Jira issues that are created or modified in the time period selected on a **rolling basis** based on current crawl.

    * Specify the **JQL**.
 This option will only index the Jira issues that are returned after filtering based on provided Jira Query Language (JQL).
 To learn more about using JQL, see Atlassian Support documentation on [using advanced search with Jira Query Language](https://support.atlassian.com/jira-service-management-cloud/docs/use-advanced-search-with-jira-query-language-jql/)

    > [!TIP]
    > You may use the JQL filter to index only specific Jira issue types using "*issueType in (Bug,Improvement)*"

 **Manage Properties**